BIMSBbioinfo/janggu/docs/tutorial.rst

    # One-hot encoding for the first 10 bases of the first region
    dna[0][0, :10, :, 0]

-Alternatively, sequences can be fetched from a reference genome using genomic coordinates of interest that are provided by a bed or gff file.
+Alternatively, sequences can be obtained from a reference genome along with genomic coordinates of interest that are provided by a BED or GFF file.

 .. code-block:: python